Fudanyrd/linux-util/tlibc/sugars.md

 ## Use Custom Allocators for Different Classes

+> Please do not treat anything mentioned in this subsection
+> as my original work.
+They are not.
+They are simply my
+> discoveries when trying read the standard C++ library
+> to code something of my own.

 In this section we will go through a design of a `Node` class, which manages a single pointer and frees it in its destructor: